IlkkaTakala/Eril-Engine/docs/ProjectPlan.md

 ## Features

 These are the features we will add on top of the existing features:
+* Input system rework
 * Scripting
 * SSAO
 * Reflections
 * Shadows
 * Animations
-* Input system rework
-* CMake/Custom build system
-* Custom file types
-* LODs
 * Editors
-* UI Framework
+* UI Framework improvements
 * Collisions

 Addidional features if required features are finished:
 * Networking
 * Level editor
+* CMake/Custom build system
+* Custom file types
+* LODs

 ## Timeline